 - Create, edit, and delete users and roles within the subsystem.
 The subsystem administrator can also assign existing users to the subsystem. - Assign roles to users in the subsystem.
-The users can be assigned to subsystem-specific roles or to "global" roles (roles that do not belong to any subsystem). - Access Manage Locked Items to view and manage items locked by users in the subsystem. - Use Log in as selected user to test the permissions of any user in the subsystem by logging in as that user.
+The users can be assigned to subsystem-specific roles or to "global" roles (roles that do not belong to any subsystem). - Remove locks held by users in the subsystem.
+This applies to document and table locks, and save data locks, where the subsystem administrator has some level of access to the locked item. - Use Log in as selected user to test the permissions of any user in the subsystem by logging in as that user.
 (Note that if a system administrator is assigned to the subsystem, the subsystem administrator cannot log in as that user.)

 Subsystem administrators cannot edit the subsystem settings, except to assign users and roles to the subsystem.
-It is assumed that a system administrator creates the subsystem and defines the subsystem settings, and then the subsystem administrator simply manages the users and roles within that framework.
+It is assumed that the subsystem is created by a system administrator (or delivered as part of an installed product), and then the subsystem administrator simply manages the users and roles within that predefined framework.